 Blog

-Basic Life Support (BLS) and Advanced Life Support (ALS) are categories of the Levels of Service provided by ground ambulances.
-BLS and ALS communicate the medical necessity for ambulance services when an EMS agency responds to a 911 call.
+ALS Vs BLS – Advanced Life Support (ALS) and Basic Life Support (BLS) are categories of the Levels of Service provided by ground ambulances.
+ALS Vs BLS communicate the medical necessity for ambulance services when an EMS agency responds to a 911 call.

 The Level of Service determines the reimbursement rate EMS agencies receive for their claims.
 As Medicare sets the reimbursement standards, it’s crucial to have detailed documentation for processing a claim at the correct Level of Service.
-But what do BLS and ALS actually indicate?
+But what do BLS Vs ALS transport actually indicate?

 Basic Life Support (BLS)